#20 ART LIST Homepage new.jpg

 341 NY-217 @thecampusupstate

-OPENING RECEPTION.
 Organized by Timo Kappeller, and featuring work by 80+ artists, including Tauba Auerbach, Theresa Baker, Ernie Barnes, Sarah Crowner, Mark Dion, Paula Hayes, Cynthia Hawkins, Ryan Johnson, Allison Katz, Alicja Kwade, Nancy Shaver, Elias Sime, Kiki Smith, Francis Upritchard, Jordan Wolfson, and many more.

 The Hudson Eye